cleopollinger/isba4775/README.md

 ###  2. Step-by-Step Configuration Guide
 **OBJECTIVE: To set up a basic network, without modem and wired-end devices**

+Knowing how to set up a basic network is very important and there are many variations to setting up a home network.
+In this case it is covering wired end devices and with ethernet cables, but there are home networks with wireless connections and modems.
+Some examples of using a network would be like two people trying to play video games together each from their respective homes, two people trying to zoom with each other from their home offices, and through remote support chat boxes.

 When setting up a basic Wide Area Network (WAN) these are a few guiding steps to help ensure it works properly.

 1. [ ] 1.
 Gather all necessary equipment and materials